 8. Prepare for Your Organization’s Status Quo to Change

-When you really commit to EDI work and begin taking meaningful steps towards challenging discrimination, you’ll begin to see change in your organization’s status quo.
+When you really commit to DEI work and begin taking meaningful steps towards challenging institutional discrimination, you’ll begin to see change in your organization’s status quo.

 We know that change is uncomfortable, especially when it may lead to people questioning company norms and suggesting new policies and practices that challenge tradition.
 Give yourself permission to feel uncertain, but don’t let discomfort and defensiveness get in the way of your organization’s progress.
 Remember that things need to be unsettled to make room for change.